 - pay or reimburse the birth mother’s reasonable surrogacy costs.

-Under the Surrogacy Act, you cannot:
+Under the Surrogacy Act, you can't:

 - enter into a commercial surrogacy arrangement—where one party pays another